Dinner: Dinner will be a buffet at the Railyard Restaurant

 Breakfast: Breakfast is in the hotel lobby.

 Morning: Walk two blocks to the historic Elkins Depot where you will board the Cheat Mountain Salamander at 9:00 AM.
 Experience riding in this 1915 vintage passenger train that will take you over 20 miles of wilderness terrain to the scenic High Falls where the train stops for approximately 45 minutes at the High Falls of the Cheat River.
 You may remain on the train or exit and hike down the short trail to observe the waterfall.
 This trail is uneven and somewhat rugged.
-After reboarding, you will enjoy lunch on the train as you continue your journey along the scenic river valley as the train continues on to Cheat Bridge.
+After reboarding, you continue your journey along the scenic river valley as the train continues on to Cheat Bridge.
 This train is named in honor of the endangered Cheat Mountain Salamander that lives exclusively along this route.

-Lunch: Lunch will be served on the train.
+Lunch: Lunch will be served at Station #2 in Durbin, WV.

 Dinner: Dinner will be at the Gandy Dancer Dinner Theatre in Elkins.